How Enterprises Innovate With Wearables & Extended Reality

 Development of enterprise wearable solutions

-When it comes to hardware products aiming for the enterprise market and open to 3rd-party software development, we can outline two major groups.
+When it comes to hardware products, aiming for the enterprise market and open to partnering with augmented eality software companies, we can outline two major groups.
 The first one comprises widely available wristwear, quite well represented by Apple Watch.
 The second, and way more sophisticated one, involves smart glasses and headsets.
 The leading position here is arguably occupied by Microsoft HoloLens, which is generally representative of the current situation on the headset market—high costs and constraints in terms of hardware specs and capabilities.

 However, at every tech conference we attend, we see large enterprises—from healthcare to energy and industrial businesses—with a need to embrace advances in technology to build business-driven solutions despite the abovementioned obstacles.
 Our own cases involve HoloLens-based solutions that allow factory engineers to monitor operations and gather data from various sensors with hands-free devices in real time, which had the goal of ultimately reducing downtime risks and breakdowns that may bear risks for human health.
 For a more open product, check our recent HoloLens demo in our Augmented Reality Demo Collection.

 While the wristwatches have successfully entered the mass market, headsets like the HoloLens are still too pricey and less prone to wide adoption—even if we limit it to the enterprise usage.
 However, we believe that the existing obstacles are temporary, and the upcoming Enterprise Wearable Technology Summit will bring us more news and stories to share.
 Stay updated with our blog and feel free to check our AR development services!